Maravathe Kanmaniye: Production

 When the film was launched in late 1997, Suriya was expected to star in the lead role and work alongside his father Sivakumar for the first time.
-However, he later opted out and was replaced by Vineeth.
+However, he was later replaced by Vineeth.
 Ravali dieted and got into shape for her role in the film.
+Maravathe Kanmaniye is the debut of director N. S. Madhavan, producer Malaysia T. Maharathan and composer Mahakumar.
+Maharathan, a businessman from Malaysia who made a visit to Chennai met Mahakumar who was scouting for chances in films, he decided to produce the film after he was impressed by his tunes.

 Soundtrack

-The film score and the soundtrack were composed by Mahakumar.
-The soundtrack, released in 1999, features 4 tracks.
+The soundtrack was composed by Mahakumar.